 We may use the information we collect for the purposes for which you provided it, as well as:

-By providing your email address, you agree to receive periodic emails from NDWA and allied campaigns and organizations, including Families Belong Together, Caring Across Generations, Care in Action, and NDWA Labs LLC concerning news, action opportunities, and other updates.
+By providing your email address, you agree to receive periodic emails from NDWA and its campaigns, as well as allied organizations, including Care in Action and NDWA Labs LLC, concerning news, action opportunities, and other updates.
 You may unsubscribe at any time.

 We may also aggregate or de-identify information we collect from you so that it is no longer linked to you or your computer or device.
 We may, in our sole discretion, use such aggregated and de-identified information for any purpose and may share such information with third parties.